AztecProtocol/interview-test/README.md

 **WARNING: Do not fork this repository or make a public repository containing your solution.
 Either copy it to a private repository or submit your solution via other means.**

-Links to solutions in a new repo may be sent to hello@aztecprotocol.com.
+Links to solutions may be sent to hello@aztecprotocol.com.

 Welcome, candidate.
 You have been selected to partake in the Aztec technical challenge.
 This source code repository contains the remains of a fully functional merkle tree hash path server.
 Select portions of the codebase have been removed, and it is your job to re-code the system to working operation.